Fredrik Reinfeldt: Early life and education

-Reinfeldt was born in 1965 in Allmänna BB hospital in Stockholm, the eldest of three brothers to his parents Bruno (1938–2016) and Birgitta Reinfeldt.
+John Fredrik Reinfeldt was born in 1965 in Allmänna BB hospital in Stockholm, the eldest of three brothers to his parents Bruno (1938–2016) and Birgitta Reinfeldt.
 At the time of his birth his parents lived in an apartment in Österhaninge, in the south of Stockholm County, but a short time afterwards the family moved to London, where his father worked as a consultant for Shell.
 Upon returning to Sweden, the family first lived in an apartment in Handen before moving to a terraced house in Bromsten in northwestern Stockholm.
 The Reinfeldt family was living in Bromsten when Fredrik's younger brothers, Magnus and Henrik, were born in 1969 and 1973.
 In 1976, the family moved into a single-family home in Täby in northeastern Stockholm County.
 His mother Birgitta was a leadership and management consultant, and some of her professional skills might have inspired and impressed the young Fredrik.

 At the age of 11, Reinfeldt became chairman of the student council (elevrådet) in his school, and became a fan of the football club Djurgårdens IF, a passion he maintains to this day.
 He started playing basketball for the "Tensta Tigers" while living in Bromsten (which is located adjacent to Tensta), and continued to play for them after his family moved to Täby.
 At his secondary school, Åva gymnasium, he studied natural science for three years.
 He also enjoyed setting up and performing revues and cabarets.
 After school, Reinfeldt completed his military service as a ranger (lapplandsjägare) at Lapland Ranger Regiment and finished first in his class as a cadet in Umeå.
 It was during this time that he became interested in politics, as a representative for his regiment in the congress of conscripts in the Swedish military (värnpliktsriksdagen).
 He graduated from Stockholm University School of Business with a degree in Business and Economics (civilekonomexamen) in 1990.